Welcome to The Full-Bodied Book Club!

 This Month’s Read

 Dr. Jennifer Mullan weaves together ancestral wisdom, collective grief, personal narrative, and political analysis to help us unearth the roots of our work and reconnect with our deeper callings as healers.
-Her book isn’t a manual, but a mirror, a reckoning, and a prayer.
-Together, we’ll reflect on what this means for each of us as healers-in-community.

 This 4-week group supervision series is a space for deep reflection and self-of-the-therapist exploration.
 Each 2-hour session will include: